home-assistant/home-assistant.io/source/_components/opentherm_gw.markdown

 The `opentherm_gw` component is used to control the [OpenTherm Gateway](http://otgw.tclcode.com/) from Home Assistant.

-The following device types are currently supported within Home Assistant:

-- Binary Sensor
-- Climate
-- Sensor

-This component will automatically add a `climate` entity to Home Assistant for each configured gateway.
+This component will add a single `climate` entity and multiple `sensor` and `binary_sensor` entities to Home Assistant for each configured gateway.

 <p class='note'>
 The OpenTherm protocol is based on polling.
 The thermostat sends requests to the boiler at specific intervals.
 As a result, it may take some time for changes to propagate between Home Assistant and the thermostat.